Small Plates

 You can be part of the campaign this year by being listed on the campaign website under ‘You might also like...’
 Please get in touch if you would like to be featured on the website.

-• Hastings and St Leonards are popular tourist destinations, but since the pandemic, many hospitality businesses are struggling to get back on their feet.
-In colder months, restaurants struggle with reduced trade and rising costs.
-They now face the challenge of an increase of *55.2% in operating costs.
+• Hastings and St Leonards are popular tourist destinations, but many hospitality businesses struggle out of the main tourism season due to reduced trade and rising costs.

 The tourism industry is vital to the local economy.
-Tourism and Hospitality contribute £211m to the local economy and support an estimated 4,850 jobs (3,550 FTE)**.
-Food and drink are the main factors that motivate people to travel to a certain destination
+Tourism and Hospitality contribute £211m to the and support an estimated 4,850 jobs (3,550 FTE)**.
+Food and drink are the main factors that motivate people to travel to a certain destination.